xubingyue/avocadodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 ## AQL integration

-ArangoDB supports retrieving temporary pregel results through the ArangoDB query language (AQL).
+AvocadoDB supports retrieving temporary pregel results through the AvocadoDB query language (AQL).
 When our graph processing subsystem finishes executing an algorithm, the result can either be written back into the database or kept in memory.
 In both cases the result can be queried via AQL.
 If the data was not written to the database store it is only held temporarily, until the user calls the `cancel` methodFor example a user might want to query